Hi, my name is Kat.

 Note: The differences in the rich black blocks above may not be visible, depending on the quality and settings of the display you are viewing this page on.

 We hope this information has been useful to you.
-If you have any questions about preparing your artwork for submission to Catton Print, please don’t hesitate to contact us on 01603 404616.
+If you have any questions about preparing your artwork for submission to Catton Print, please don’t hesitate to contact us for further advice.